 Forecast for the Rest of the Year

 Performance reviews should not be a stressful event but one that can be useful in generating ideas, highlight successes, and learning from failures.
-In the end, your review will showcase your efforts that also includes how you will become a better school leader in the year to come.
+In the end, your review will showcase your efforts and how you will become a better school leader.